 To eliminate competitive disadvantages and remove environmental barriers that impact learning while fostering independent, self-determined learners.

-As a result our orientation, initial intake process, the development of a comprehensive accommodation plan and our formal outreach efforts, students with disabilities who engage with the Office of Accommodative Services will be able to:
+As a result of our orientation, initial intake process, the development of a comprehensive accommodation plan and our formal outreach efforts, students who engage with the Office of Accommodative Services will be able to:

 - Demonstrate continued self-advocacy and the ability to communicate his/her needs by utilizing accommodations that are necessary to minimize environmental barriers present in the various elements of campus life.

 Students who believe they have a current and essential need for accommodative services are encouraged to self-identify, provide documentation (prepared by a qualified professional), complete the student ‘Self-Assessment Survey’ and meet with our professional staff.
 Together a comprehensive accommodation plan is developed and their initial ‘letter of accommodation’ for faculty is generated.
 Accommodations are fluid and students can meet with our staff at any point to reevaluate needs.